 (hereinafter the ‘Agreement’)

-The company who creates a campaign account and
+The company that creates a campaign/training account and

 Invite users who create and control their own personal accounts

 1. 1 This Agreement determines the assignment of responsibilities between uQualio and Data Controller 2 (jointly the ‘Data Controllers’) in connection with the Data Controllers’ processing of personal data, when the data subjects (the users of the system/platform) get access to, attend and complete a course provided by Data Controller 2 by using uQualio’s systems/platform, whereas Data Controller 2 and uQualio jointly, control the data subject’s personal data, including e-mail address, phone number, test and learning results.

 1.2 The Data Controllers agree that in connection with the Data Controllers’ processing of personal data in connection with the data subjects’ access, attendance, and completion of courses, there is joint data controllership, cf. the description in section 1.1 above.
 When assessing this, it has been taken into account, among other things:

 Thus, it is not considered possible to separate the data controlling.

 1.3 This Agreement is drawn up with a view to enabling the Data Controllers to comply with the requirements of joint data controllership pursuant to Article 26 of the GDPR.
 This Agreement determines uQualio’s and Data Controller 2’s respective responsibilities for compliance with the obligations under the GDPR, in particular as regards the exercising of the rights of the data subject and their duties to provide the information referred to in Articles 13 and 14.